JoaoVictorCRP/DailyQuoteBotTelegram/README.md

 <br><br>

 ## In need of a daily dose of inspiration or just a quick pick-me-up?
-Quoach has you covered. 💪🏼
+The bot has you covered. 💪🏼

 <a href="https://t.me/Moti_quote_bot">
   <button> <img src="https://images2.imgbox.com/b6/71/CcFVpq34_o.jpg" style="height: 200px;"> </button>